downscore/eam-talon/README.md

 Custom Talon Voice scripts.

-These scripts only support MacOS and are heavily customized to my own usage.
+These scripts are based on the Talon community scripts, but are almost entirely rewritten and pared-down.
+They only support MacOS and are heavily customized to my own usage.

 ## Attributions